Sarah Schafer, MD

 1. Sjogren's Advocate- the website and blog

 Before writing a new Sjogren's Advocate page or blog post, I spend hours researching, reading, and organizing the content.
 This is what makes Sjogren’s Advocate a unique and powerful resource.
 Clinicians are more receptive to information when they know it comes from a reliable academic source.
-This is why the citations from the peer reviewed literature are key.
+The citations from the peer reviewed literature are key.
 The essential Handouts for Clinicians page shows you how to choose and share information with clinicians.

 Blog posts: It takes 10-30 hours to write a new blog post and transfer it to the website.
-This is not a simple copy and paste, but a formatting jujitsu.
+Once a blog post has been written, it is not a simple copy and paste to put it on the website, but a formatting jujitsu.
 It takes an additional 2-4 hours to create links, make the page searchable online, and send out an email to subscribers.

 Webpages (everything not in the blog section) A typical webpage takes 50-60 hours to write, format, and publish.
-It took me 10 hours just to format the most recent page.
-It is nearly impossible for me to do a good job formatting the mobile (cell phone) because of my Sjogren’s-related visual impairment.
+It took me 10 hours just to format a recent new page.
+It is nearly impossible for me to do a good job formatting the mobile (cell phone) version because of my Sjogren’s-related visual impairment.
 These are top priority tasks for professional design help.

 Each week I review a new list of Sjogren’s related articles from the National Library of Medicine (PubMed).
 I choose pertinent articles and read them in detail with a critical eye.
-I don’t just take the authors’ assumptions and conclusions at face value.
+This means I don’t just take the authors’ assumptions and conclusions at face value.
+Many authors start off with incorrect assumptions, described in Myths About Sjogren's, that impact their interpretation of the data.
 It takes time to locate, read, annotate, and organize these articles.
 This system allows me back up my work with citations.
 I maintain an online personal library of more than 1000 articles.

-I am not part of the Sjogren’s Foundation, but I do have frequent contact with them.
+I am not part of the Sjogren’s Foundation, but I do have frequent contact with them, and frequently link to their online resources.
 I served as a patient representative during the creation of both the Systemic and Pulmonary Clinical Practice Guidelines.

 4. Patient support groups I participate daily in online Sjogren’s communities, including Smart Patients.
 Patient stories and feedback help me prioritize my work.

-I am one of the key voices raising awareness about Sjogren’s on medical Twitter.
-Dozens of MDs, including many rheumatologists, follow me and vice versa.
+I am one of the key voices raising awareness about Sjogren’s on medical Twitter ("X"), and will stay there as long as it continues to be a good way to share information with MDs, including rheumatologists.
 I have had lively discussions with them about Sjogren’s myths and misperceptions.
 I frequently point out the need for better clinician awareness and education.

 6. Presentations

 I hope to continue my work on Sjogren’s Advocate if my health allows.
-Please watch for the next email to see how you can help.
+Your ongoing support will help make this happen.